Brutus and Portia: About the painting

-The painting is based off of a book.
+The painting is based on a book.
 There are a few different books about this topic, each differing from each other in a minor way.
-The book that the painting is based off of is unknown, but each book in the series keeps a similar theme.
+The book that the painting is based on is unknown, but each book in the series keeps a similar theme.
 The characters in this painting are demonstrating themselves in an unusual way.
 Porta is opening her arms to the audience.
 This portrayal of the two characters shows us that they are in some kind of bad situation.
 The main focus of this painting is Portia.
 In this painting there are details that connect this work to some of his other pieces of work by Ercole de' Roberti.
 These minor details are what make a connection to the order at which his works were intended to be placed.
 Portia, on the other hand, was shown to be more of a traditional girl in the painting.